-Folger Education offers lesson plans on Shakespeare's frequently taught plays, as well as lessons on introducing Shakespeare.
-Try the two plans below, or, for more lesson plans on Julius Caesar, visit the Lesson Plans Archive.
+Folger Education offers teaching modules on Shakespeare's frequently taught plays, as well as modules on introducing Shakespeare.
+Try the modules below, or, for more modules for Julius Caesar, visit the Teaching Modules Archive.

 "Pre-Reading for Julius Caesar"